 “I will unlock the data visualization skill by accomplishing an online, five-hour data visualization course that is recommended by my department manager within the first two weeks of the third quarter to create more meaningful data presentations during the weekly marketing meeting.
 To avoid interfering with my daily tasks, I will file for overtime whenever I will study the said course.
 Further, I will undergo an online quiz that is included in the course to measure my progress in this new skill.”

 2. Improve productivity

 According to studies, having too many unnecessary meetings only makes workers unproductive.
-If you are a manager looking for ways to optimize your subordinates’ work, it is more practical to limit the number of meeting your team will have per week.
+If you are a manager looking for ways to optimize your subordinates’ work, it is more practical to limit the number of meetings your team will have per week.